Understanding and Addressing Crime and Victimization

 - Small class sizes allow for rich discussion and applied learning opportunities, which enhance students’ critical thinking skills.

-- Our location in northcentral Pennsylvania provides access to many local-, state-, and federal-level opportunities.
+- Our location in northcentral Pennsylvania provides access to many local-, state-, and federal-level opportunities, including internships.

 - The coursework trains students to conduct their own independent or applied research.